NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Where &lt;blastinputfile&gt; is the part of the file name without extension.
 The program produces a .idf file of the same name.

-The BLASTTranslator uses an “Energy+.ini” file for some parameters.
+The BLASTTranslator uses an "Energy+.ini" file for some parameters.
 For example: